Skip to content

 systemctl restart jupyter-notebook

-• Enable auto-start on boot:
+• Enable service on boot:

 systemctl enable jupyter-notebook